Server API Room API

 //

-// sending message with a number type (1)
+// sending message of number type (1)

 //